 Should We Be Critical of Textual Criticism?

-Higher textual criticism, often seen correctly as a plague upon biblical truth, doesn’t offer us a Christian with a high view of biblical inspiration much value.
+Higher textual criticism, often seen correctly as a plague upon biblical truth, doesn’t offer much value to those of us who hold a high view of biblical inspiration.
 However, “lower” textual criticism constitutes a much different story.
 It helps us know what words the original text most likely contained.
 It has greatly helped overcome challenges in the text during the past 200 years or so, due to its meticulous examination of hundreds (if not thousands) of manuscript fragments newly discovered during those past 200 years – fragments that are very old (aka “early”) for both the LXX and the MT.
 This certainly includes the Dead Sea Scrolls, but many other discoveries have also impacted the process we call textual transmission.
 To appreciate this, we must understand the progression leading up to the codices of the Old Testament, what these codices are, where they were discovered and obtained, and how they served as the basis for modern versions of the Bible we revere today.

 First off, we know that scribes continued to copy the texts of the Hebrew Bible from the second century to the end of the fifth century.
 It is highly likely that all the adjustments to the Biblethat the rabbis felt must be made, had been made before the end of the second century.Polemically speaking, “the damage had been done.”
 Thenceforth, for the Jews, accuracy in the MT became paramount.